 What is the typical price for a Comprehensive After School Program?

 Each program’s fees are determined based on the length of the program and the grade level.
-For example, a 3 ½ hour program might be $400 – $460 per child.
+For example, a 3 ½ hour daily program might be $400 – $460 per month per child.
 Once we talk with you and understand your needs, we will provide you with a complete cost estimate.

 Who handles soliciting parent registrations?
 Are there materials available for this process?

 Each school or district is responsible for handling any communication with families.
-As a part of our program, we provide any enrollment materials, as well as materials for marketing purposes including posters or fliers, as well as newsletter content.
+As a part of our program, we provide any enrollment materials, as well as materials for marketing purposes including posters or fliers, and newsletter content.
 We are also happy to set up a table at your school’s open house.
 We will also send a monthly newsletter to families once a program has begun to keep them up to date on program happenings.

 If we are interested in continuing a program during the summer, is this an option?

-There are a number of benefits to a year round program and are happy to discuss continuing your program in the summer.
+There are a number of benefits to a year-round program and we are happy to discuss continuing your program in the summer.
 Please note that should we already have a camp in your area, running an additional program may not be feasible.